w3c/webrtc-rtptransport/explainer-use-case-2.md

 In this use case, congestion control can be done by the application, but by doing custom bandwidth estimation and custom pacing and probing.

+## Motivation

+Motivation
+- Allow applications to experiment with what works for their specific use case independent of the standards to improve the speed of innovation and iteration.
+- Improve connectivity for users by allowing the application to use its knowledge of the exact usage scenario to better evaluate trade-offs and manage the network connection actively.

 ## Goals

 Enable applications to do custom bandwidth estimation by enabling them to: